-- Magnetic lines of force are closed curve which starts in the air from the N-pole and ends at the S-pole and then return to the N-pole through the interior of the magnet.
+- Magnetic lines of force are closed curve that starts in the air from the N-pole and ends at the S-pole and then return to the N-pole through the interior of the magnet.

 - The lines of force never cross each other.
 If they do so, that would mean there are two directions of the magnetic field at the point of intersection, which is impossible.

-It can be defined as the strength of a magnetic pole to attract magnetic material towards itself.
+It can be defined as the strength of a magnetic pole to attract magnetic material toward itself.
 It is a scalar quantity and its SI unit is ampere-meter (A-m).